Marsshh/Ecommerce-stock-API/README.md

-# CRUD en Python amb FastAPI i PostgreSQL
+# CRUD in Python with FastAPI and PostgreSQL

-Aquest projecte implementa un CRUD (Crear, Llegir, Actualitzar i Esborrar) utilitzant FastAPI com a framework web i PostgreSQL com a base de dades.
+This project implements a CRUD (Create, Read, Update, Delete) using FastAPI as a web framework and PostgreSQL as a database.

-## Funcionalitats:
+## Functionalities:

-- **Ruta /product GET**: Retorna una llista JSON amb tota la informació dels productes de la taula `products`.
+- **Route /product GET**: Returns a JSON list with all the information of the products from the `products` table.
-- **Ruta /product/{id} GET**: Retorna un objecte JSON amb la informació del producte la ID del qual coincideix amb la ID proporcionada com a paràmetre.
+- **Route /product/{id} GET**: Returns a JSON object with the information of the product whose ID matches the ID provided as a parameter.
-- **Ruta /product/ POST**: Permet afegir un nou producte a la base de dades i retorna un objecte JSON amb el missatge "S'ha afegit correctament".
+- **Route /product/ POST**: Allows adding a new product to the database and returns a JSON object with the message "Successfully added".
-- **Ruta /product/{id} PUT**: Permet modificar un producte a la base de dades definit per la ID proporcionada com a paràmetre.
-Retorna un objecte JSON amb el missatge "S'ha modificat correctament".
+- **Route /product/{id} PUT**: Allows modifying a product in the database defined by the ID provided as a parameter.
+Returns a JSON object with the message "Successfully modified".
-- **Ruta /product/{id} DELETE**: Permet eliminar un producte de la base de dades i retorna un objecte JSON amb el missatge "S'ha borrat correctament".
+- **Route /product/{id} DELETE**: Allows deleting a product from the database and returns a JSON object with the message "Successfully deleted".
-- **Ruta /productAll/ GET**: Retorna una llista JSON amb la següent informació: nom de la categoria, nom de la subcategoria, nom del producte, marca del producte i el preu.
+- **Route /productAll/ GET**: Returns a JSON list with the following information: category name, subcategory name, product name, product brand, and price.

-- **Càrrega massiva de productes**:
+- **Bulk product loading**:
-  - **Ruta /loadProducts POST**: Serveix per fer una càrrega massiva de categories, subcategories i productes a la base de dades a través d'un fitxer CSV.
+  - **Route /loadProducts POST**: Used to perform a bulk load of categories, subcategories, and products into the database via a CSV file.